sebdah/dynamodb-config-store/docs/usage.rst

 Reading configuration
 ---------------------

-DynamoDB Config Store implements a few different ways to retrieve configuration.
+DynamoDB Config Store supports a few different ways to retrieve configuration.
 Currently we support:

 * Time based config store (``TimeBasedConfigStore``)
-* Direct config store (``DirectConfigStore``)
+* Simple config store (``SimpleConfigStore``)

 The **Time based config store** read data from DynamoDB on a schedule.
 That approach reduces the read unit consumption, but is not "strongly" consistent as all configuration updates are not reflect until the next config reload.

-The **Direct config store** will always query DynamoDB for the latest configuration option.
+The **Simple config store** will always query DynamoDB for the latest configuration option.
 This behavior will consume more reads, but in return you'll always get the latest configuration back.

-Reading configuration - DirectConfigStore
+Reading configuration - SimpleConfigStore
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The implementations documented below here will always fetch the configuration options directly from DynamoDB.
 For each `get()` below an read towards DynamoDB will be executed.